 I think DHL is taking a very special role as the official logistics partner of some of the most exciting racing events worldwide.
 And, in terms of innovation, DHL recently became a car manufacturer by its own, successfully developing and producing so-called StreetScooters.
-Currently more than 5,500 of these smart e-delivery-vehicles are on the road in Europe already, and we successfully started sales to third parties too.
+Currently, more than 5,500 of these smart e-delivery-vehicles are on the road in Europe already, and we successfully started sales to third parties too.
 Yet we are looking into production capacities of up to 20,000 StreetScooters by the end of 2018.
-We are leveraging our motorsports engagements to show our logistics expertise and future mobility solutions and innovations on site the race circuits.
+We are leveraging our motorsports engagements to show our logistics expertise and future mobility solutions and innovations on-site the race circuits.
 These include the StreetScooters, drone technology or a robot called EffiBOT, which is a new, fully automated trolley that follows pickers through the warehouse and takes care of most of the physical work.

 In the many years that DHL has been an active sponsor in the motorsport industry, has there been any significant changes to how representation has evolved and if so, how?

-As a sponsor in the motorsport industry, DHL has continuously leveraged its partnerships as a marketing platform in order to promote the company’s core competency and global efficiency, and to strengthen the DHL brand.
+As a sponsor in the motorsport industry, DHL has continuously leveraged its partnerships as a marketing platform in order to promote the company’s core competency and global efficiency and to strengthen the DHL brand.
 But indeed the focus of our activities has more and more evolved from brand representation – either at the race tracks or via TV broadcast opportunities – to offering social media content and interactive engagement formats, creating real “moments that deliver” for the fans.
 The media consumption habits of the new fan generations at the racing circuits have changed – they demand entertaining and innovative formats, and our partners and DHL are happy to respond to these changing requirements.

 How does DHL go beyond traditional sponsorship?
 What does it do to keep abreast?

-I think there are many initiatives underway that target younger audiences and help keeping up with the fan’s demands.
+I think there are many initiatives underway that target younger audiences and help to keep up with the fan’s demands.
 For example, DHL just became the first official partner of the Formula 1 eSports series.
 With that, we are very pleased to accompany Formula 1 on its digital journey and to actively contribute to the expansion and “emotionalisation” of the product range for fans.
 Other joint initiatives include fan festivals in core and growth markets of Formula 1, as well as creating some new digital formats.
-We offer fans unique access and enable them to become behind-the-scenes reporters as well; and in addition we will invite the fans to align their passion with those in the pitlane, and to design the trophy which will be presented to the winners of the DHL Fastest Pit Stop Award at the 2018 season finale in Abu Dhabi.
+We offer fans unique access and enable them to become behind-the-scenes reporters as well; in addition, we will invite the fans to align their passion with those in the pitlane and to design the trophy which will be presented to the winners of the DHL Fastest Pit Stop Award at the 2018 season finale in Abu Dhabi.